gettis-gh/gettis-gh/README.md

   - ✍️ Write clean, clear, and expressive code
   - 🔧 Use a modular structure — small, reusable, easy-to-understand parts
   - 🚀 Emergent design — start simple, expand on demand

-> To me, programming is a kind of art.

 ---